DiedB/Homey-SolarPanels/README.md

 Get your System ID and read only API key from PVOutput.
 Add the inverter as a device in the Homey devices panel, and give the inverter a name (this will be used as the name for the device).

 ![](http://i.imgur.com/REJxrUg.png)

+##### Enphase
+Create an account at https://developer.enphase.com/.
+Authorize your API account to access your system (instructions after logging in).
+Please let me know if everything works for you, Enphase support has only been tested on a demo system.

 ---
 #### Current production data